simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_vizualization/pycmap_correlation_matrix_cruise_track.rst

     procedure relies on the tolerance parameters because they set the matching boundaries between the cruise track and target datasets.
 Currently, this graph is only supported by plotly library.

-..COMMENT: The above 'Match (colocalize) Cruise Track with Datasets' link is not working.

     Returns the generated correlation graph object.
 One may modify the graph properties (see example below).